Truck Accident Lawyer

 - Be honest with the police, but avoid admitting fault for the accident and be careful not to say anything that may implicate you later.

-- Go to the doctor and make sure you follow your doctor’s instructions in terms of follow up care.
+- Go to the doctor and make sure to follow your doctor’s follow up care instructions.